mihirrane/fetch-data-engineering-takehome-test/README.md

  `docker exec -it container_id bash`

 6. Bash shell will open.
-Navigate to the fetch-test folder and run <br>
-   `cd fetch-test`

-7. Run python script using command<br>
+Run command<br>
    `python main.py`

-8. The data will be written to postgres.
+7. The data will be written to postgres.
 To check, note the container id of postgres container, <br>
    `fetchdocker/data-takehome-postgres`

-9. Run command <br>
+8. Run command <br>
    `docker exec -it container_id bash`

-10. Login to postgres using command:<br>
+9. Login to postgres using command:<br>
    `psql -d postgres -U postgres -p 5432 -h localhost -W`

    Type password which is given in the provided document

-11. When the credentials are accepted, postgress command shell will open
+10. When the credentials are accepted, postgress command shell will open

-12. Type the query -<br>
+11. Type the query -<br>
-    `select * from user_logins;`<br>
+    `select \* from user\_logins;`<br>
  	You will see all the rows, 100 in our case

 ## Questions asked